awsdocs/aws-codecommit-user-guide/doc_source/how-to-amazon-codeguru-reviewer.md

 # Associate or disassociate an AWS CodeCommit repository with Amazon CodeGuru Reviewer<a name="how-to-amazon-codeguru-reviewer"></a>

 Amazon CodeGuru Reviewer is an automated code review service that uses program analysis and machine learning to detect common issues and recommend fixes in your Java or Python code\.
-You can associate repositories in your AWS account with CodeGuru Reviewer\.
+You can associate repositories in your Amazon Web Services account with CodeGuru Reviewer\.
 When you do, CodeGuru Reviewer creates a service\-linked role that allows CodeGuru Reviewer to analyze code in all pull requests created after the association is made\.

 After you associate a repository, CodeGuru Reviewer analyzes and comments on any issues it finds when you create pull requests\.
 Each comment is clearly marked as having come from CodeGuru Reviewer with the designation **Amazon CodeGuru Reviewer**\.
 You can reply to these comments just as you would to any other comment in a pull request, and you can also provide feedback on the quality of the suggestion\.
 This feedback is shared with CodeGuru Reviewer and can help improve the service and its suggestions\.